 The final three sub-layers—stratum granulosum, stratum spinosum, and stratum basale—create a transition zone where the living tissue of the dermis transforms into the dead tissue that will eventually make up the new outer layer.
 This is a continually ongoing process that takes approximately 48 days from beginning to completion.
 Burns that do not penetrate past the epidermis are first degree burns.

 In the arms and legs, bones make up the most interior layer of the body.
 Most burns only reach bone after they have penetrated through any protective skin, fat, and/or muscle that surround the bone.
 This region also contains ligaments which connect bones to each other.
-Burns that reach to the bone are fifth degree burns, and burns that char the bones are sixth degree burns.
+Burns that reach to the bone are fifth-degree burns, while burns that char the bones are sixth-degree burns.

 In the chest, the ribs and spine form the outer boundary of the thoracic cavity.
 The thoracic cavity protects the heart and lungs.
 Burns that reach to the bone in this region are especially dangerous because of the possibility of damage to these vital organs.